TabbycatDebate/tabbycat/docs/features/standings-rules.rst

     - The average total speaker score over all debates the team has had, not counting debates where they or their opponents forfeited.

+  * - Average individual score
+    - The total substantive speaker score, over all debates the team has had and the number of speakers.
+Provides an equivalent metric to average speaker score in no-reply formats, but within the substantive speech scoring range.

   * - Speaker score standard deviation
     - The standard deviation of total speaker scores over all debates the team has had, not counting debates where they or their opponents forfeited.